Home > Storage + Organization > Tech + Travel Accessories > Passport Covers

 - Download and print out the Passport Cover Patterns, which have been bundled into one PDF to make the download easier.

-IMPORTANT: Each page of the PDF is ONE 8½” x 11″ sheet.
+IMPORTANT: Each page of the two-page PDF is ONE 8½” x 11″ sheet.
 You must print the PDF at 100%.
 DO NOT SCALE to fit the page.
 There is a guide rule on the sheets to insure your printout is to scale.

 - On the main passport cover base piece, you’ll see two perimeter lines.
 The outermost line (in red) is the cutting line for the quilting cotton.
 The innermost line (in black) is the cutting line for the faux leather and the interfacing.
 To start, cut along the outermost red line.